ainuraulbekova/ai-financial-fraud-detection/README.md

+## Project Summary

+AI Financial Fraud Detection using Machine

+Developed a machine learning model for detecting fraudulent financial transactions using real-world transaction data.
+The project addresses the challenge of extreme class imbalance in fraud detection by applying SMOTE oversampling and training a Random Forest classifier.

+The model pipeline includes data preprocessing, classimbalance handling, model training, and evaluation using precision-recall metrics suitable for rare event detection.

+Key components of the project:
+- Fraud detection model using Random Forest
+- Class imbalance handling with SMOTE
+- Evaluation using precision-recall metrics
+- Feature importance analysis for model interpretability

+This project demonstrates the potencial of AI-driven analytics to improve fraud detection systems and enhance financial transaction security.

 AI Financial Fraud Detection

 Machine learning project for detecting fraudulent financial transactions using classification algorithms and class imbalance handling techniques.